50+ Creative Goldfish Names From Blaze to Twinkie

 If you're lucky enough to have a goldfish pond of your own, you certainly know the joy of sitting by the edge after a long day, watching your fish dart here and there, perhaps coming up to say hello if you sprinkle a little food on the water.
 Your pond goldfish are individuals, but they're like a family, too.
 Why not choose names that work together in groups?

-- Name them after spices (according to color): Salt, Pepper, Cayenne, Paprika, Cinnamon
+- Spices (according to color): Salt, Pepper, Cayenne, Paprika, Cinnamon

-- Name them after pop culture icons: The Goldfishians (e.g., Kim Goldfishian, Khloe Goldfishian, etc.)
+- Pop culture icons: The Goldfishians (e.g., Kim Goldfishian, Khloe Goldfishian, etc.)

-- Name them after characters in a favorite book or movie: With their large family and red hair, The Weasleys from the Harry Potter books would make an ideal goldfish family.
+- Characters in a favorite book or movie: With their large family and red hair, The Weasleys from the Harry Potter books would make an ideal goldfish family.